February 11th, 2020

 Due to ashwagandha’s bitter taste and pungent smell, you’ll often find it in tablet or capsule form.

-It’s also available in powdered form, which is what we use in our new, limited-edition Mellow Yellow mix.
+It’s also available in powdered form, which is what we use in our Magic Mushroom Mix.
 (We specifically use organic ashwagandha sourced from India.)

 And because it’s mixed with 5 other superfoods, including turmeric, the taste and smell are masked making it a much more pleasurable experience!